 In the unlikely event that the school is closed due to inclement weather, or another emergency, CBC radio (1010 AM) (89.7 FM) (Sirius 159) will be informed and updates will be aired.
+Parents will also be informed via School Messenger.
 Do not call to inform the school of your child's late arrival at school on the day of a snow storm as our phone lines need to be kept open on these mornings.
-If your child will be absent, notify the school by email at absences@lycee.ca
+If your child will be absent, notify the school by email at absences@lycee.ca.

 In the event of an emergency, School Messenger, a parent notification system, will be activated to communicate with parents via telephone, email, and text/SMS message.
-To opt-in to receive SMS/text Emergency Notifications on your cellular phone please text 'YES' or 'Y' to 67586 (After September 4, 2018).
+To opt-in to receive SMS/text Emergency Notifications on your cellular phone please text 'YES' or 'Y' to 67586 (After September 3, 2019).